 Over time, your skin loses its youthful appearance.
 Aging, sun exposure and acne can leave uneven skin tone, wrinkles, spots or scarring.
 A chemical peel (chemexfoliation) is considered to be one of the least invasive ways to rejuvenate skin tone and texture, using a chemical solution that removes the damaged outer skin layers.
 It can be used on the face, neck and back of hands.

 There are different types and depths of chemical peels.
-The most common is a ‘superficial’ peel, which is used to rejuvenate most aging-skin conditions.
-It uses glycolic or Salicylic Acid as a peeling agent, and requires little downtime.
+Here at Jeffrey C Dawes Plastic and Dermatologic Surgery we offer superficial peels or medium depth peels, depending on your skin concern and desired result.
+They use Glycolic, Lactic or Salicylic Acid as a peeling agent.
 This procedure takes approximately 45 minutes to perform and is usually repeated in a series of four to six treatments for optimal results.
-Dr. Dawes will evaluate your skin and recommend an appropriate treatment course.
+Our Registered Nurse/ Skin Care Expert will evaluate your skin and recommend an appropriate treatment course.

 - Acne or acne scars

 - Congested skin

 - Fine lines and wrinkles

 - Irregular skin pigmentation